Rosemary essential oil may have health benefits, including supporting brain function and hair growth, among others.

-Rosemary (Rosmarinus officinalis) is an evergreen shrub with needle-like leaves and a woody aroma (1).
+Rosemary (Rosmarinus officinalis) is an evergreen shrub with linear needle-like leaves which have glandular hairs that emit fragrant volatile essential oils (

 Though best known as a food seasoning, it is one of the most popular aromatic and medicinal plants worldwide (2).